mk-twentyfifth/crud/note.md

 New tools I learn
 1. Thunder Clients
-2. Nodemon - for autosave and serve the webspage during development
+2. Nodemon - for autosave and serve the webpage during development
-3. Mongoos - tool for manage mongodb
+3. Mongoose - tool for manage mongodb
+4. JSON Viewer - Chrome Extension (Now Depreciate use the Auto Print in the chrome browser instead)

 installation
 1. express - from npm